dalepercelay/DASS-Fighting-Maddness/README.md

 schan100@calpoly.edu Sophia Chang
 sguhamau@calpoly.edu Srish Maulik

-We are looking to make an organizational planner site.
-It will include daily/weekly/monthly to-do lists.
-We will have completed/past tasks moved from 'to-do' to 'completed' or 'failed' databases, and 'future' tasks that get added to 'to-do'.
-We can develop a score corresponding to goal completion.
+We are looking to make a database on Cal Poly creatures.
+We plan on including types of species, location, population, type of habitat, type of diet, life expectancy, cost to nurture, etc.